mhenke/cfwheels-training/01-forms.md

 The second one is a little more complex.
 So this link will have the text "remove", will point to the `delete`.
 We've also added a `confirm` parameter.
-If a link has a `confirm`, then Wheels will generate some Javascript which will popup a box when the link is clicked that contains the text in the `confirm`.
+If a link has a `confirm`, then Wheels will generate some Javascript which will pop up a box when the link is clicked that contains the text in the `confirm`.
 Here we're setting the message to check that the user wants to remove the article and including the article's title in the message.